 | Audit Visibility | Complete transparency | Vendor-dependent |

-Healthcare Chatbot Use Cases: From Intake to Refills
+Healthcare AI Use Cases: From Intake to Refills

-Healthcare chatbot compliance enables a wide range of patient-facing applications.
-Each use case demonstrates both the efficiency gains and the compliance requirements that make self-hosted deployment attractive.
+HIPAA-compliant conversational AI enables a wide range of patient-facing applications.
+Each demonstrates efficiency gains and compliance requirements that make self-hosted deployment attractive.

 Patient Intake Automation

-Replace clipboard forms with conversational collection of medical history, symptoms, medications, and insurance information.
+Replace clipboard forms with conversational collection of medical history, symptoms, medications, and insurance.

 Appointment Scheduling

-24/7 booking, rescheduling, and reminder management through natural conversation instead of phone trees.
+24/7 booking, rescheduling, and reminders through natural conversation instead of phone trees.

 Post-Visit Feedback

-Chatbot post-discharge surveys achieve higher response rates than traditional methods with real-time issue resolution.
+Conversational post-discharge surveys achieve higher response rates with real-time issue resolution.

 Prescription Refills